rizwanalikhan6042/DSA-Practice-Playground/README.md

 6. Create a new Pull Request.

 Please ensure your code follows the repository's code style and includes appropriate comments and documentation.
+Build API:  Use slim framework Rate limiting Paywall the requests after certain limit Build SQL Database for our data Load test the API Host the API and database on Linode/Digital Ocean/Vultr Skills required: MySQL/MongoDB, Rest API, PHP